AMAP Interdisciplinary Methods Certificate

 - Serving as a methodological resource for an externally funded research project

-- Serving as a TA for an advanced methodological course
+- Serving as a TA for an advanced methods course

 - Students must earn a minimum grade of B in each fo the four (4) classes they select from the below list, as well as the foundational prerequisite course.